The FormSmarts API client allows you to quickly automate online form workflows with a simple and intuitive Python interface.

 • List tags and system tags FormEntry.tags(), FormEntry.system_tags()

-• Get the Reference Number of a form entry FormEntry.reference_number
+• Get the reference number of a form entry FormEntry.reference_number

 • Find the date & time a form was submitted FormEntry.date_submitted